Ratakor/dwmblocks/README.md

 # Ratakor's dwmblocks
-no change except for blocks.h iirc and blocks.h -> config.h
+see dwm config and dotfiles/.local/bin/statusbar for the interesting stuff also blocks.h -> config.h

 # dwmblocks
 Modular status bar for dwm written in c.